psteinforth/strobe/README.md

         - relais_enabled (output): relais is active and powers the strobe
         - buzzer_pressed (input): push-button was pressed
         - timer_counting (input): timer is active (strobe active or buzzer locked and time is not over)
-        - next_state: new state if all inputs met the current state
+        - next_state: new state that will be selected if all inputs met the current state
     - State transition matrix:

 State | Name | buzzer_enabled | relais_enabled | buzzer_pressed | timer_counting | next_state